beeva-arturomartinez/beeva-best-practices/backend/nodejs/README.md

 This brief section it's intended to give some easy and quick tips to rememeber during any Node.js development.

 * Modularize developments as far as possible.
+* Strict mode, please.
+With this flag you can opt in to use a restricted variant of JavaScript.
+It eliminates some silent errors and will throw them all the time.
+* Use tools for Static code analysis.
+Use either JSLint, JSHint or ESLint.
+Static code analysis can catch a lot of potential problems with your code early on.
+* No eval, or friends.
+Eval is not the only one you should avoid, in the background each one of the following expressions use eval: setInterval(String, 2), setTimeout(String, 2) and new Function(String).
+But why should you avoid eval?
+It can open up your code for injections attacks and is slow (as it will run the interpreter/compiler).
 * Use a framework that helps us to structure the project.
+* Don't use deprecated versions of Express (for example 2.x and 3.x are no longer maintained).
+Security and performance issues in these versions won’t be fixed.
 * Complete your developments with automated testing.
 * Always use a CVS like GIT, SVN, and follow its best practices like GitFlow, Trunk, Branching,...

 * Avoid using console.log() in your code.
 * Using configuration files against variables for ports, ips of other machines, ...